-As explained in the [I-D.ietf-ippm-alt-mark], marking can be applied to delineate blocks of packets based either on equal number of packets in a block or based on equal time interval.
+As explained in the [RFC8321], marking can be applied to delineate blocks of packets based either on the equal number of packets in a block or based on an the same time interval.
 The latter method offers better control as it allows better account for capabilities of downstream nodes to report statistics related to batches of packets and, at the same time, time resolution that affects defect detection interval.